blacklane/stubbed-mock/README.md

 lateinit var person: Person
 ```

-The instance that this produces is ```Person(name="Marcus", nickname="Mark", age=50)```.
+This produces the instance: ```Person(name="Marcus", nickname="Mark", age=50)```.
-Notice that here we set values for each of the properties manually, using the `Stub`
+Notice that we manually set values for each of the properties using the `Stub`
-child annotation. `@Stub` supports all basic JVM types, and you need to reference the
+ child annotation. `@Stub` supports all basic JVM types and you need to
-property name you want to inject the value to.
+  reference the property name you want to inject the value to.

-**Initializing the mocks**
+### Initializing the mocks

 As you might have suspected, there needs to be an entry point.
-Similarly to what
+Similar to
-Mockito does, you need to invoke our stubbing function before you use the properties
+Mockito, you need to invoke our stubbing function before you use the properties
 annotated with `@StubbedMock`.
-The simplest way to do so is in your setup function:
+You can do this in your setup function:

 ```kotlin
 @Before fun setup() {